olgabot/permission-letters/README.md

 2. Submitted, but not yet published manuscripts
 3. Manuscripts in preparation

-Here is the example output:
+Here is the example output with the name `'Yan Song'` (notice the full name under the signature line):

 ![Example permission letter with signature line](example.png)